 Phasing out reservations

+We support efforts to help low-income individuals get a fair chance based on their potential and individual merit; but we reject preferences and quotas as methods through which fairness can be achieved, whether in government, education, or corporate boardrooms.
+In a free society, the primary role of government is to protect the inalienable, inherent rights of its citizens, including the rights to life, liberty, and the pursuit of happiness.
+Merit, ability, aptitude, and results should be the factors that determine advancement in our society.

 Dr. B. R. Ambedkar wanted reservations only for ten years.
 But now there appears to be no end in sight to this policy of reverse discrimination.
 This policy, which violates the foundational principle of equal treatment under the law that is enshrined in the Constitution, is cause for much desperation among those who are not even remotely associated with the social discrimination it seeks to redress.

 The initial period of reservations, as foreseen by Dr. B. R. Ambedkar, is now more than six times over.
 Today, reservations are used by self-proclaimed champions of the disadvantaged in a manner that has divided the nation and threatens its integrity.
 At the minimum, it gives one more reason to meritorious people to leave India.